Knights of the Round Table: Dodinel

-Dodinel is introduced in Chrétien de Troyes' Erec et Enide, being named there as the ninth best of King Arthur's knights, albeit noted as a rude one.
-Dodinel is also listed among the top knights of Arthur in Chrétien's Yvain as well as in Sir Gawaine and the Green Knight, while The Knight of the Two Swords describes him as a "truly exceptional ... man of many virtues."
-He might have been originally identical with Percival, which would explain his characteristic epiteth as meaning a man from the woods (wilderness).
+He often bears the epithet le Sauvage (le Savage, le Salvage, li Sauvages, li Salvages, el Salvaje, der Wilde, etc.), variously translated to English as the Wild, the Wildman, or the Savage (sometimes also as the descriptive "impetuous" or "fierce").
+He might have been originally identical with Perceval, which would explain his characteristic epithet as meaning a man from the woods (wilderness).
 However, the only possible trace of such motif can be found in the German Lanzelet, in which Dodines lives a double life: as an enchanter owning a magic horse and dwelling near the dangerous Shrieking Marsh (Schreiende Moos) in the summer, and as a knight in Arthur's lands in the winter.

+He is briefly introduced in Chrétien de Troyes' Erec and Enide, being named there as Lionel (called Dodinas in the German translation Erec) and described as the ninth best of King Arthur's knights, albeit noted as a rude one.
+He is also listed among the top knights of Arthur in Chrétien's Yvain, the Knight of the Lion as well as in Sir Gawain and the Green Knight, while the later romance The Knight of the Two Swords describes him as a "truly exceptional ... man of many virtues."
+In the Third Continuation of Chrétien's Perceval, the Story of the Grail, one of the six episodes of Gawain's adventures relate his rescue of the "handsome and valiant" Dodinel (Dodinal) from a prison and his lover from a pyre, the latter then also again saved by Perceval.

 As with his other characteristics, Dodinel's family relations are variably told.
-In the Vulgate Merlin Continuation, he is portrayed as an illegitimate son of either King Brandegorre or King Bélinant (Balinant, Belinans, Belynans; possibly based on the Celtic god Belinus) de Sorgales ("of South Wales"; Norgales / North Wales in the Vulgate Lancelot) and Eglatine (Eglantine, Eglante, Eglente), and cousin of Galeschin.
-In the Lancelot en prose, he is son of King Nantres and Queen Blasine (Arthur's sister), and brother of Galescin.
-In the Huth-Merlin, he is son of Balin's brother Balaan le Sauvage.
+In the Vulgate Merlin Continuation and the Vulgate Lancelot, Dodinel the Wildman is an illegitimate son of King Bélinant (Balinant, Belinans, Belynans, Belyna[u]nt; possibly on of many Arthurian characters based on the Celtic god Belinus) de Sorgales ("of South Wales"; Norgales / North Wales in the Vulgate Lancelot) and his own niece, but raised by King Arthur's relative Queen Eglantine (Eglante, Eglente).
+In the Post-Vulgate Huth-Merlin, he is son of Balin's brother Balan (Balaan le Sauvage).
 In the Didot-Perceval, he is son of the Lady of Malehaut (Dame de Malohaut).
 In Parzival, he has a brother called Taurian the Wild (der Wilde).